desec-io/desec-stack/README.md

 As desec-stack utilizes a number of different technologies and software packages, it requires some effort to setup a stack ready for development.
 While there are certainly many ways to get started hacking desec-stack, here is one way to do it.

-1. **Requirements.** This guide is intended and tested on Ubuntu 20.20.
+1. **Requirements.** This guide is intended and tested on Ubuntu 22.04 LTS.
     However, many other Linux distributions will also do fine.
-    For desec-stack, [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) are required.
+    For desec-stack, [docker and docker compose v2](https://docs.docker.com/engine/install/ubuntu/) are required.
     Further tools that are required to start hacking are git and curl.
     Recommended, but not strictly required for desec-stack development is to use certbot along with Let's Encrypt and PyCharm. jq, httpie, libmariadbclient-dev, libpq-dev, python3-dev (>= 3.11) and python3-venv (>= 3.11) are useful if you want to follow this guide.
     The webapp requires Node.js.
-To install everything you need for this guide except docker and docker-compose, use
+To install everything you need for this guide except docker and docker compose, use

        sudo apt install certbot curl git httpie jq libmariadbclient-dev libpq-dev nodejs npm python3-dev python3-venv libmemcached-dev